sahlet-official/userlog/Research/ResearchWhenISleep.md

 + Popularity: 10+ mln downloads.
 + Pros: Nice interface.
 + Cons: Does not record the time of falling asleep on its own.
 + Comment:The same as the Pzizz app.
-A set of melodies for sleep and meditation, with bad monetary policy.<br>
+A set of melodies for sleep and meditation.<br>
 Not suitable.

  [Sleep Monitoring: Sleep Tracker](https://play.google.com/store/apps/details?id=sleeptrakcer.sleeprecorder.sleepapp.sleep)